salathegroup/coco-ui/README.md

 - difficulty/cost per task

 image ID is key in an S3 bucket that contains the image

-build-coffee-coco.js:1864 Uncaught TypeError: do_submit is not a function
-    at window.mt_submit (build-coffee-coco.js:1864)
-    at HTMLButtonElement.btn_submit (build-coffee-coco.js:1820)
-    at HTMLButtonElement.dispatch (build-js.js:2)
-    at HTMLButtonElement.h (build-js.js:2)

-# previous work

-## Feedback about "stock" coco-ui tasks

 ### General questions
 how will we evaluate quality of worker output (not supposed to "reject" bad work even if we could do it automatically)?